derekkedziora/derekkedziora.com/_posts/essays/2021-03-07-advice-monster.md

 It’s about removing yourself as the locus of attention.
 Yes, you’re still there to help when needed, but that’s a rare part of your roll.
 Most of your time should be invested in helping mentees fix their own problems and growing independently.

 I find that a well structured one-on-one has me doing less than 20% of the talking.
 I usually send out questions ahead of time so there’s some focus instead of a rambling stream of consciousness.
 When mentees go through the questions and put in some time for reflection, they come to much the same conclusion as I would have.
-Because *they* are doing the talking and reflecting, it’s a lesson they’ll remember rather being talked at by a corporate talking head .
+Because *they* are doing the talking and reflecting, it’s a lesson they’ll remember rather being talked at by a corporate talking head.

 ## The book every manager should read